eabglobal/juniper/docs/index.rst

 Out of the box juniper will look for a definitions file called **manifest.yml** and it will place the generated zip files in a **./dist** directory.
-These are configurable parameters, to learn more read the :doc:`advanced`.
+These are configurable parameters, to learn more read the :doc:`features` section.

 In this example, juni will create a `./dist/processor.zip` with the dependencies defined in the requirements file and the contents of the ./src/commonlib and the ./src/processor.